pfizer-opensource/zippeR/cran-comments.md

 ## Release summary
 This version of `zippeR` is a new submission to CRAN.
 It is a resubmission following guidance from Konstanze Lauseker.

+### Current Resubmission Notes
 The package has been updated to address the following issues:

+* Missing `roxygen2` tags have been added to `zi_load_labels()` and are reflected in `zi_load_labels.Rd` as requested.

+### Prior Resubmission Notes
+The prior resubmission made the following additional changes:

 * Working examples were added to the following functions:
   * `zi_aggregate()`